walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 The stack frame starts at `0xffff8881d2067b38` (remember the stack grows downwards).
 The first position corresponds to the `rbp` push at the function preamble, we then count 6 positions to the right upwards and we reach the address `0xffff8881d2067b08` whose value is `0xffff888300000044`.
-Since `statesnew` is of an `int` type, we only count the first 32 bits and we finally find the value `0x44`.
+Since `statesnew` is an integer, we only count the first 32 bits and we finally find the value `0x44`.
 If we look at the [kernel/rcu/rcutorture.c](https://git.kernel.org/pub/scm/linux/kernel/git/rt/linux-rt-devel.git/tree/kernel/rcu/rcutorture.c?h=linux-5.13.y-rt-rebase#n60) source file, we conclude that `statesnew = RCUTORTURE_RDR_PREEMPT | RCUTORTURE_RDR_ATOM_BH`.

-`statesold` is stored in the `r12d` register, but we can't rely in register value because it probably has already been clobbered buy one of the `rcutorture_one_extend` callees, but it must be saved in someone's stack frame.
-Here is the prologue of the `__local_bh_disable_ip`, the first callee:
+`statesold` is stored in the `r12d` register, but we can't rely on the register value because it probably has already been clobbered by one of the `rcutorture_one_extend` callees.
+However, it is saved in some function's stack frame.
+Here is the prologue of the `__local_bh_disable_ip`, the first `rcutorture_one_extend` callee:

 ```
 crash> dis __local_bh_disable_ip